jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   (b) in the case of a commercial passenger aircraft on a scheduled international service, to supply such available information as may be required by an immigration officer relating to any person who may have been on board the craft since its last place of call.
 (3) Once a craft that is en route to New Zealand has entered the territorial limits of New Zealand, the person in charge of the craft is, for the purpose of ensuring or facilitating compliance with this Act, responsible for preventing, with such reasonable force as may be necessary, the disembarkation of any person from the craft other than for the purpose of carrying out the person’s responsibilities under section 103.
 (4) Subsections (1) to (3) are subject to any applicable special direction or to regulations made under section 400.
-(5) In this section, scheduled international service has the meaning given to it in section 96(4).
+(5)

 ### 102 Obligations of carriers, and persons in charge, of craft to provide information
 (1) The purpose of this section is to facilitate—
   (a) the exercise or performance of powers, functions, or duties under this Act:
   (b) the prevention, detection, investigation, prosecution, and punishment of immigration offences:
   (c) the protection of border security.
-(2) A person (being a carrier, or a person in charge, of a craft) to whom section 96 applies must provide the chief executive with the information prescribed for the purposes of this subsection about every person who intended to board the craft for the purpose of travelling to New Zealand, including persons who did not in fact board the craft for any reason (including because of a decision made by the chief executive under section 97).
+(2) A carrier, and a person in charge, of a commercial craft who is required under section 96 to provide information to the chief executive must also provide to the chief executive the information prescribed for the purposes of this section about every person who intends or intended to board the craft for the purpose of—
+  (a) travelling to New Zealand, including persons who did not board the craft for any reason (including because of a decision made by the chief executive under section 97); or
+  (b) travelling from New Zealand, including persons who did not board the craft for any reason (including because of a decision made by the chief executive under section 97A).
-(3) The chief executive may, in writing, exempt a person to whom section 96 applies from providing some or all of the information required under subsection (2) in all or any specified circumstances.
+(3) The chief executive may, by notice in writing, in any specified circumstances, exempt a carrier, or a person in charge, of a commercial craft from complying with some or all of the requirements under subsection (2).
+(4) Despite being granted an exemption, a carrier, or a person in charge, of a commercial craft must provide to the chief executive—
-(4) A person granted an exemption under subsection (3) must, despite that exemption, comply with any request made by the chief executive, not more than 14 days before or after the arrival of a craft in New Zealand, for some or all of the information prescribed for the purposes of subsection (2).
+  (a) some or all of the information required under subsection (2)﻿(a) if requested by the chief executive not more than 14 days before or after the arrival of the craft in New Zealand; or
+  (b) some or all of the information required under subsection (2)﻿(b) if requested by the chief executive not more than 14 days before or after the departure of the craft from New Zealand.
 (5) Information required under subsection (2) or (4) must be provided, or otherwise made available,— (a) in a form and manner approved by the chief executive; and (b) on the date, or at the time, specified by the chief executive; and